TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This sets the absolute path name (the directory) for saving images and any files associated with them.

 <image_full_save_path> - a string varval specifying a directory path.
 It must not contain white space and must not include the file name - only the directory path.
-This string argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This string argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: Any argument longer than SCNFNAME_MAX bytes will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.